motebus/node-red-contrib-motechat/README.md

  <https://github.com/motebus/motechat>

-The above link provides 6 examples to help you develop your uBots.
+The above link provides 6 examples to help you develop your uBots. <br />
 It explains and shows samples for send, call, urt, onEvent, retEvent, and Page.

 Node| Description |